dotnet-websharper/goldenlayout/doc/doc.md

 You can create 5 different types of _ContentItems_: `component`, `react-component`, `column`, `row` and `stack`.
 The config object would have different special fields added depending on the item's type.
-As this would not work very in well a statically typed environment, the extension takes a little different approach.
+As this would not work very well in a statically typed environment, the extension takes a slightly different approach.

 1. You have the **Item** struct with all common properties
 2. You have a different config struct for each type with their special properties
-3. You combine them with a factory method
+3. You combine them with a factory method to get the full _ContentItem_ config

-The result will be a type called `GeneralItemConfig`. **Note:** the `GeneralItemConfig` is not intended for you to create the config with.
+The result will be of a type called `GeneralItemConfig`.

+**Note:** the `GeneralItemConfig` is not intended for you to create the config with.
 It is used when the original library would return or pass a `ContentItem` config as a parameter. _This means that in these cases you have to look out for the value of the config object's_ `Type` _property when deciding if